Dre Campbell Farm

 Good and Bad Radish Companion Plants

-Knowing which companion plants to plant next to radishes is key to growing a healthy and successful crop.
+Knowing which companion plants to pair with radishes can help you grow a healthy, successful crop.

-The key is to pick plants that won’t harbor pests and compete for nutrients, water, and light, among other things.
+The key is to pick plants that won’t harbor pests or compete for nutrients, water, and light.
 Otherwise, your radish may struggle.

 Good Companion Plants for Radish